issararab/SCMS/README.md

         git clone https://github.com/issararab/SPECTRA.git
         cd SPECTRA
+        cd CMSystem
         mvn clean install

-The Jar file of the tool will be available in 'target' folder named 'spectra.jar'.
-You can move it to any desired folder and run as follows:
+The Jar file of the tool, named 'spectra.jar', will be generated and available in 'target' folder of the project.
+You can move it to any desired folder and run it as follows:

+        #for class level metrics of a given java project
         java -jar spectra.jar <path_to_java_project> <path_to_output_csv_file>
+ OR
+        #for method level metrics of a given java file
+        java -jar spectra.jar <path_to_java_file> <path_to_output_csv_file> -method_level

  # Metrics
  The method and class level metrics are based on statement level metrics described bellow.